Beaufort Palmer: Military career

 Palmer "pulled every string he could to gain a battlefield posting" and in 1944 assumed command of No. 5 Squadron RAAF.
 The squadron was operating in Bougainville and Palmer flew over 100 sorties in 1944 and 1945.

 He was awarded the Distinguished Flying Cross on Bouganville where he led an operation that destroyed three or four Japanese tanks in a CAC Boomerang fighter.
 The tanks were sighted by a New Zealand Vought F4U Corsair pilot which returned to Piva Airfield.
 Squadron Leader Palmer then led other Corsairs to the target and directed the attack.

 In other operations Palmer achieved a direct hit on a Japanese hut at the southern end of Bouganville Island and in February and March 1945 supported the attacks at the Battle of Tsimba Ridge.

 Palmer's war ended in late May 1945 when he stepped on an old American anti-personnel mine.
 His leg was subsequently amputated.

 Post-war career

 After two years of medical treatment, Palmer purchased Kareelah, a 200 ha property at Warra in the Darling Downs.
 Almost 30 years later he regained his wings in the 1970s.

-In later life Palmer was active with the Returned and Services League of Australia and contributed to saving Toowong Memorial Park from development.
+In later life Palmer was active with the Returned and Services League of Australia and contributed to saving ANZAC Park, Dean Street, Toowong, from development.
 Aged 91, Palmer died on 22 November 2011.